 - When you grade your students for their next belt you often have a couple of students at the same level lined up and doing their techniques.
 Can you watch every detail of every move of every student at the same time?
 NO.

-- You all have that one student who really excells .
-You look at him or her and immidiately know they have what it takes.
+- You all have that one student who really excels .
+You look at him or her and immediately know they have what it takes.
 They look cool when doing their stuff and seem to get everything right the first time.
 You do not pay as much attention to every step of a technique because they just look cool when doing it and they are so fast when doing that kick!
 That is where you as the instructor miss stuff.
 That is where little Johnny learns flashy technique but cannot really generate force when doing the technique because he is actually not doing it correctly although it looks as if he is.

 Advantages of learning online

 - The students can watch and re-watch the training as many times as he/she likes.
 If the student does not understand a technique the video can be played back or clip-by-clip to see exactly what is done.

 - Humans learn through visual, auditory and practical stimulus.
 Some people learn better by seeing, others by hearing and others want to practicaly do stuff.
 Most humans learn best by combining all senses.
 Online training caters for every learning style.

 - If the online course includes assignments that the student must complete, even better because then it also allows the student to analyze and dig deeper into the training.
 It also helps with focus, concentration and memory retention.

 - The Instructor can view and re-view video recorded techniques of students from various angles to evaluate correct technical execution.